HKUDS/AutoCF/README.md

 # Automated Self-Supervised Learning for Recommendation

-This repository contains pyTorch implementation by <a href='https://github.com/akaxlh'>@akaxlh</a> for AutoCF model proposed in the following paper:
+This repository contains pyTorch implementation by <a href='https://github.com/akaxlh' target='_blank'>@akaxlh</a> for AutoCF model proposed in the following paper:

-><a href='https://akaxlh.github.io/'>Lianghao Xia</a>, <a href='https://sites.google.com/view/chaoh'>Chao Huang</a>, Chunzhen Huang, Kangyi Lin, Tao Yu and Ben Kao. <i>Automated Self-Supervised Learning for Recommendation</i>.
+><a href='https://akaxlh.github.io/' target='_blank'>Lianghao Xia</a>, <a href='https://sites.google.com/view/chaoh' target='_blank'>Chao Huang</a>, Chunzhen Huang, Kangyi Lin, Tao Yu and Ben Kao. <i>Automated Self-Supervised Learning for Recommendation</i>.
 In WWW'23, Austin, US, April 30 - May 4, 2023.

 ## Introduction
 To improve the representation quality over limited labeled data, contrastive learning has attracted attention in recommendation and benefited graph-based CF model recently.
 However, the success of most contrastive methods heavily relies on manually generating effective contrastive views for heuristic-based data augmentation.
 This does not generalize across different datasets and downstream recommendation tasks, which is difficult to be adaptive for data augmentation and robust to noise perturbation.
 As shown in the figure below, state-of-the-art SSL methods (e.g. NCL, SimGCL) present severe performance drop in comparison to our AutoCF, facing high-ratio noises and long-tail data distributions.